 - 1. Grants and scholarships that do not require repayment on the part of the recipient. - 2.
-Low interest loans, which require repayment after the recipient graduates or ceases to be at least a half-time student. - On-campus work opportunities to help students defray the cost of their education while going to school.
+Low interest loans, which require repayment after the recipient graduates or ceases to be at least a half-time student. - 3.
+On-campus work opportunities to help students defray the cost of their education while going to school.

 The financial aid package will be determined by the student's eligibility for each type of assistance.
-In a few cases, a combination of Federal, State and Adrian College aid will force a reduction in the stated amount of the Adrian College Scholarship.
+In a few cases, a combination of Federal, State and Adrian College aid will force a reduction in the stated amount of the Adrian College Grant.
 An incoming student automatically will be considered for a merit-based Adrian College Scholarship without filing the FAFSA or applying for other types of assistance.
-However, many students will qualify for some need-based aid, and all students are strongly encouraged to file the FAFSA unless a financial aid counselor indicates that it will not be necessary.
+However, all students are strongly encouraged to file the FAFSA unless a financial aid counselor indicates that it will not be necessary.